tines/community-stories/fun/bones-day-email/README.md

 So we've made things even easier for you.

 * Sign up to our always-free [Community Edition](https://www.tines.com/?utm_source=marketing&utm_medium=github&utm_campaign=bonesdayemail)
-* Download [our simplified Tines Story](easy-bones-day.json) and import as a new Story into your Tines Account
+* Download [our simplified Tines Story](https://raw.githubusercontent.com/tines/community-stories/main/fun/bones-day-email/easy-bones-day.json) and import as a new Story into your Tines Account
 * Create a Resource called `Bones Email` and set it to your email address
 * Publish your Story to make schedulable
 * Click on the first Action and edit the Schedule to one that suits you
 * Done!

-Any problems, give us a shout on [Twitter](https://twitter.com/tines_io/) or [LinkedIn](https://www.linkedin.com/company/tines-io)
+Any problems, let us know on [Twitter](https://twitter.com/tines_io/) or [LinkedIn](https://www.linkedin.com/company/tines-io)

 ![Pug Gif](bones-no-bones.gif)

 Gif by [Stefanie Shank](https://giphy.com/gifs/qJfDnSZD1wYZdFm4sw)

-(Of course if you have a Twitter Developer Account, just go ahead and use [Conor's original Story](bones-day-email.json) and set the `Twitter Token` Credential and `Bones Email` Resource.)
+(Of course if you have a Twitter Developer Account, just go ahead and use [Conor's original Story](https://raw.githubusercontent.com/tines/community-stories/main/fun/bones-day-email/bones-day-email.json) and set the `Twitter Token` Credential and `Bones Email` Resource.)